avaneev/biteopt/README.md

 impact method's ability to find a global solution.
 "Short-cuts" are used only in 5% of objective function evaluations.

-3. In some instances, the method uses resetting counters instead of direct probability evaluation.
-This was done to reduce method's overhead.
-In practice, resetting counters are equivalent to `if( getRndValue() < Probability )` constructs, and actually provide slightly better convergence properties, probably due to some "state automata" effect.

-4. The method uses LCG pseudo-random number generator due to its efficiency.
+3. The method uses LCG pseudo-random number generator due to its efficiency.
 The method was also tested with a more statistically-correct PRNG and the difference turned out to be negligible.